mpataki/blog/src/content/blog/note-tagging.md

 ### The Results

-After tagging my entire corpus, here's what the distribution looks like:
+After tagging much of my entire corpus, here's what the distribution looks like:

 ```
 Total unique tags: 2028